 Costs to Start a Locksmith Business

 Locksmith businesses are relatively affordable to start, especially if you already have access to a vehicle that you can use for the business.
-Plan to spend about $10,000 on tools and equipment to get the business up and running.
+Plan to spend a minimum of around $10,000 on locksmith equipment and transportation to get the business up and running.

 Some of the more expensive startup costs for a locksmith business include: